fbpx

 Vocal Mics

-When it comes to the best microphone for recording vocals, your choice really depends on the genre you’re working with.
+When it comes to vocal mics, your choice really depends on the genre you’re working with.

 For rock and pop, you can’t go wrong with a Shure SM7B.
 It’s a dynamic mic, but it’s got this wonderful warmth to it.